July 14, 2023

 What is Quality in BPO Business Process Outsourcing?

-Here's a table about the basic difference between BPO and BPM.
+Here's a table showing the basic difference between BPO and BPM.
 These differences are shared considering various factors like scope, ownership and control, focus area, and relationship with service providers.

 The provider will recruit a replacement for a Business Process Outsourcing employee who decides to leave the company.
 A BPM (Business Process Management specialist) supplier will provide a roadmap for the transition and finding, managing and training the replacement.